Contents

 When you add an image you can also choose to crop it to these dimensions or zoom in or out to make the key parts of the image fit into these dimensions.
 This FAQ answer provides more information about cropping and adjusting the size of the image within Learning Toolbox.

-Your ePoster on the showcase website
+Your stack on the showcase website

-When your ePoster stack is published to the showcase then viewers will see its summary view and be able to click on its title to open and explore its content.
+When your stack is published to the showcase then viewers will see its summary view and be able to click on its title to open and explore its content.

 You add the information that is used to create the Stack Summary view in the Stack Summary area in the editor.
-Adding more information helps your ePoster stack stand out in the showcase and also helps it to be found when people search the showcase.
+Adding more information helps your stack stand out in the showcase and also helps it to be found when people search the showcase.

 To add this information to your ePoster stack, edit your stack and then: